riad-mammadov/React-The-Complete-Guide-Course/README.md

 # React: The Complete Guide Course

 ## Course Overview
 Welcome to the repository for "React: The Complete Guide", a comprehensive 71-hour course available on Udemy.
-This repository contains the source code for both tutorial projects covered throughout the course and individual practice projects - coded by myself with minimal help in attempt to apply what was learnt.
+This repository contains the source code for both tutorial projects covered throughout the course, along with individual practice projects to apply what was learnt.
 Each section focuses on different core aspects of React development.

 ---------------------------------------